 Welcome to my website.
 This is my primary hub for online presence and communication.
 If you would like to read more about it please check out About My Site.

 I am the Assistant Director for Instructional Technology at the Louisiana State University Law Center.
 I also teach courses in the College of Human Sciences and Education at Louisiana State University.
 I earned a doctorate in educational leadership and research with a concentration in educational technology from Louisiana State University.

 My community, university, and professional service keeps me busy.
 I serve on the Board of Directors at the Louisiana Partnership for Children and Families.
-I also serve as Co-Chair of the Advisory Board for the School of Library and Information Science and as a peer reviewer for Codex, the Journal of the Louisiana Chapter of the ACRL.
-I am involved in a variety of campus committees including the LSU Learning and Teaching Collaborative.
+I am actively involved in a variety of campus committees including the LSU Learning and Teaching Collaborative.
 I also serve on the Accessibility Committee for the Association of Educational Communications and Technology.
 I am currently the Chair for the Legal Innovation and Technology Special Interest Section for the American Association of Law Libraries.

-My family and I live in Baton Rouge, LA.
+I live in Baton Rouge, LA with my family.
 We love to travel together and are always making plans to do so.
 But I also enjoy watching films when I can and swimming as much as possible.